maprost/gox/README.md

 1. build docker image
 1. build a shell script for the server, if activated (`-shell`)
 1. build a docker compose script for the server, if activated (`-compose`)
+- additional commands:
+    - `-config`: set the config, the project need in the docker image
+    - `-testconfig`: set the config for the build container and testing

 ### `gox binrun`
 - this mode exists mostly for local testing
 1. build a binary of your project
 1. init all dependencies, if not deactivated (`-fast`)
 1. run the binary
+- additional commands:
+    - `-config`: set the config, the project need in the docker image

 ### `gox tools`
 - see all states of your docker container/images